kouliki/smile_detection/README.md

 - **Smile Detection**: Automatically detects and highlights smiles in an uploaded image.
 - **Easy to Use**: Simple user interface built with Streamlit for quick testing.
-- **Pre-trained Models**: Uses OpenCV's pre-trained Haar Cascade classifiers for face and smile detection.
+- **Pre-trained Models**: OpenCV's pre-trained Haar Cascade classifiers are used for face and smile detection.

-## Demo

-Try out the smile detection app live: [Live Demo](link-to-your-hosted-app)

 ![Smile Detection Demo]()